OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 The EditLogs contain all changes made to the file system, which are not yet reflected in the most recent FsImage.

 Each cluster consists of multiple nodes.
 These nodes are commodity hardware and are called **data nodes**.
 Each data node manages the storage of its own part of the cluster.
-HDFS follows a Master/Slave Architecture, where the name node is the master and the data nodes are the slave nodes.
+HDFS follows a Master/Slave Architecture, where the NameNode is the master and the DataNodes are the slave nodes.
 At all times, the data resides in the data nodes, never in the name node.
 Whenever a change happens to data in the data nodes, these changes are logged in the name node.
 Also, the data nodes only contain data, not meta data.

 There is also a node called the **secondary name node**.
 It is tasked with reading meta data from the ram of the name node and writing it to disk or the file system.
 It is also responsible for downloading the EditLogs from the name node and use it to update the name node's FsImage.
 In summary, the secondary name node regularly performs checkpoints in the HDFS, and because of this, it is also called the checkpoin node.